To Test and Tune Your Room Acoustics

 LRS All three on together

 Save all of the measurements into one single MDAT file ("File" menu, "Save all measurements"), upload that MDAT file to your thread on this forum, not some other place.
 (Note.
 Post it in YOUR THREAD!
 Not this thread here.
 Your own thread, here on the Soundman Studio Design forum, where you are documenting your room build / tuning process.
 If you post links on THIS thread, I will remove them.
 I do not want this thread cluttered up with measurements or details about your own build.
 This thread is ONLY for instructions on how to use REW, and questions about that).
 If you post your results on another forum or website, I probably wont see them, so you won't get a response.
 Post your results here, only, and on your own thread.
+Also, you can post the actual MDAT file here, in addition to any graphs or pictures.
+Many other forums don't allow you to post the MDAT file, as they can ge very big, but there's no restriction here: post the actual data file here, where it will always be located right along with the rest of your thread.

 5. Make a note of the mic location: LAST STEP: VERY IMPORTANT!!!
 When you have done all of the above, you need to measure EXACTLY where the mic is in the room, in all three dimensions, and using reference points around the room that wont change or end up hidden behind treatment!
 You need to be able to get the mic back to that precise location, every single time you do another set of tests, and it has to be accurate to within about 5mm (1/4").
 The tip of the mic must always end up at that point, every time.
 If not, then you cannot compare the graphs, validly.
 Very important.